University of Wisconsin–Madison

 Principal Investigator, Waisman Center & Professor, UW-Madison

 Katherine Hustad is a professor in the Department of Communication Sciences and Disorders at the University of Wisconsin–Madison and director of the Wisconsin Intelligibility, Speech, and Communication (WISC) Lab.
-She is a renowned expert in pediatric motor speech disorders and has devoted her career to understanding how children with cerebral palsy and typically developing children develop speech and communication skills.
-Through her more than 20-year longitudinal research program, Dr. Hustad has advanced early diagnosis, improved intervention practices, and deepened our understanding of communication outcomes for children with and without motor speech disorders.
-Dr. Hustad is also Sydney’s PhD mentor and will supervise the project.
+She studies communication development in children with neuromotor speech disorders, with a focus on children who have cerebral palsy.
+Dr. Hustad is Sydney’s PhD mentor and supervises the project.

 Dr. Jennifer Kwon

-Director, Neuromuscular Program, UW–American Family Children’s Hospital University of Wisconsin School of Medicine and Public Health
+Pediatric Neurologist & Director, Neuromuscular Program, American Family Children’s Hospital; Professor, UW–Madison School of Medicine and Public Health

 Jennifer Kwon is a pediatric neurologist and director of the Pediatric Neuromuscular Disorders Clinic at American Family Children’s Hospital.
-Dr. Kwon has dedicated her career to advancing care and treatment for children with SMA.
-She played a pivotal role in statewide newborn screening efforts that expanded early access to disease-modifying therapies and contributed to many of the early clinical trials that shaped today’s standard of care.
-She is deeply committed to improving outcomes and quality of life for children with SMA and their families.
 Dr. Kwon is a consultant on this project, sharing her expertise on SMA and disease-modifying therapies and assisting with study recruitment.